alecthomas/entityx/README.md

 - `-DENTITYX_MAX_COMPONENTS=64` - Override the maximum number of components that can be assigned to each entity.
 - `-DENTITYX_BUILD_SHARED=1` - Whether to build shared libraries (defaults to 1).
 - `-DENTITYX_BUILD_TESTING=1` - Whether to build tests (defaults to 0).
 Run with "make && make test".
+- `-DENTITYX_DT_TYPE=double` - The type used for delta time in EntityX update methods.

 Once you have selected your flags, build and install with: